8 Tips To De-Stress Your December

 2. Prioritize Connecting with your Family.

 If your kids are too young to help, then it becomes even more important to limit what you do.
-What they want this holiday season is meaning and connection, not perfect decorations, or lots of events, or even, ultimately, presents.
+What they want this holiday season is connection with their parents, not perfect decorations, or lots of events, or even, ultimately, presents.
 Your kids need you to be in a good mood, ready to make merry and make meaning.
 Keep it simple.
 Don’t try to create some glossy magazine vision of the holiday.
-In parenting, your mood matters more to your kids than anything else.
+Remember that your mood matters more to your kids than anything else.

 Some ideas for “dates” with your kids: